hordoya/Hospital-Management-System/README.md

 # Hospital-Management-System

 Introduction:
-The goal of this project is to create a platform from where patients will be able to take appoinment for doctors, take admission in hospital and they can also book their slot for Diagnostic Services.
-All the services can be done through recieptionist as well.
+The purpose of this project is to provide a platform where patients can schedule appointments with doctors, apply for hospital admission, and reserve a spot for diagnostic services.
+Every service can also be obtained through a receptionist.

 Software Used:
 Visual Studio 2017 and SQL Server 2018 Management Studio.